-One of the two most common benefits of the no-code approach (we will come to cost shortly), the speed with which a start-up can develop and evolve product is an important reason for choosing the no-code route.
+One of the benefits of the no-code approach is the speed with which a start-up can develop and evolve a product.

 One final speed related benefit is the ability to confidently pivot.
 Many businesses will change direction in the early days, recognising a more powerful application of the product they have built.
 However, some won’t do this, concerned by the time it will take and the wasted effort on the first iteration – these are missed opportunities that can be avoided with the no-code approach.

 2) Cost Factor - No Code is Cheaper

 In the past, if an entrepreneur had an idea they were left with three options: